 My group absolutely loves real-time games, so I knew I was eventually going to do a FUSE review.
-It had been compared to Escape: The Curse of the Temple, which happens to be one of our top family board games, so we went into it with pretty high hopes.
+It had been compared to Escape: The Curse of the Temple, which happens to be one of our favorite family board games, so we went into it with pretty high hopes.
 Let’s see if it lived up to the hype…

 What is FUSE?

-FUSE is a real-time cooperative game in which you are trying to defuse a certain amount of bombs before they blow up your ship.
+FUSE is a real-time cooperative board game in which you are trying to defuse a certain amount of bombs before they blow up your ship.
 You and your fellow teammates only have 10 minutes to defuse all of the bombs, so you have to be composed and quick as you work through each one.

 The FUSE game rules are quite simple to understand, so it can be taught in 15 minutes or less in most cases.

 You will be looking at just three things during the entire game: the bomb cards, the dice, and the Ship’s Computer (timer) app on your mobile device.
 You will only be looking at the cards and the dice for the most part, but you will check the timer every once in a while.